Ticketmaster Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Ticketmaster Data Breach

 Those pieces of information are there so that the website owner can meet their GDPR obligations.
 For instance, they must make it clear why your personal information is needed, who it will be shared with and how it will be stored.

 Additionally, you have to give permission before your data is processed.
 Any personal information that is processed must be stored securely for as long as it is needed to try and prevent it from being exposed to unauthorised parties.

 The ICO can investigate any organisation that has lost information in a personal data breach and have the legal power to hand out massive fines.
 However, they don’t get involved in compensation claims for those affected by such a breach.
 If you believe you’ve suffered harm after a breach has happened, you have the right to begin your own legal proceedings.

 When starting data breach claims, you’ll need to be aware of the time limits involved.
 In the main, claims have a 6-year limitation period.
-However, certain cases where a breach of human rights has taken place are limited to 1-year.
+However, in certain cases where the breach involves a public organisation, such as the police or council, the limitation period is one year.

 Providing evidence of the breach and harm caused is crucial to any claim’s success.
 If you have such evidence, please get in touch with us if you’d like to discuss how we could help you make a Ticketmaster data breach claim.

 What Is A Ticketmaster Customer Information Data Breach?

 As Ticketmaster operate mainly through a website, they should have taken preventative measures to mitigate the risks of spyware, ransomware, keyloggers, phishing emails, viruses and other cybersecurity threats.
 However, the GDPR isn’t just about digital data – it also covers hard copies of documentation too.

 That means that steps may need to be taken to secure physical documents as well if they contain personal information.
 For instance, filing cabinets should be kept locked and documents that contain personal data should be destroyed securely rather than thrown away with the normal rubbish.